Document Type: Research Paper

-Litostroj Power d.o.o., Litrostrojska 50, 1000 Ljubljana, Slovenia
+Litostroj Power d.o.o., Litrostrojska 50, 1000 Ljubljana, Slovenia.

-School of Computer Science and Technology, Tianjin University.
-China
+School of Computer Science and Technology, Tianjin University, China.

 Engineering Department, Jundi Shapur University of Technology, Dezful, Iran.

-Department of Mathematics and Computer Science, Eindhoven University of Technology, The Netherlands
+Department of Mathematics and Computer Science, Eindhoven University of Technology, The Netherlands.

 An experiment featuring waterhammer in viscoelastic pipes is presented in which the effects of pipe-wall viscoelasticity on waterhammer pressures are investigated.
 A large-scale pipeline apparatus made of polyvinyl chloride (PVC) at Deltares, Delft, The Netherlands, has been used to carry out waterhammer experiments.
 Tests have been conducted in a reservoir-pipeline-valve system consisting of a main viscoelastic pipeline and two short steel pipes placed upstream and downstream of the main pipe.
 Rapid closure of a manually operated valve at the downstream end generates waterhammer.
 Repeated measurements at several positions along the pipeline have been recorded; these are plotted in figures and appropriately interpreted.